Safety Harness Inspection Checklists

 This regulation provides the necessary details and guidelines for the use of full-body harnesses when working at heights.
 Along with EN 358 and EN 355, EN 361 is one of the major regulations European countries refer to when ensuring safety for workers at heights.

-What to Include in a Safety Harness Inspection Checklist
+What Should a Safety Harness Inspection Checklist Include?

 A typical safety harness inspection checklist contains fields for the following: